SAP-samples/teched2024-DT180/README.md

 The requirements to follow the exercises in this repository are:
 - You need an SAP user (type P,S,I,D or C)
+- Go to https://community.sap.com/ to find out if you have one or create it there.
 - You need to register yourself in the booker app with an email that was not used for another user already: [TechEd Tenant Booker Application](https://techedtenantbookerapplication-ad5b9d48b.dispatcher.hana.ondemand.com/index.html)
 <br>![](/images/SessionDT180TenantBooker.gif)
 - If you need assistance later on in one of the steps of the exercise please provide your user ID and the tenant (both marked in red above), so that we can find your content